brennan252/VR-Store-Builder/README.md

     - Call templateBuild() with all images, files, and links in their specified locations.
     - Host 'public' folder on AWS, Netlify, Bluehost, etc.
     - Add button on main eCommerce linking to the VR site address

-## Modifying
-To modify a site beyond what is possible through templateBuild()'s properties, 'templateBuild.js', templatePath, and/or '/scriptTemplates/info-panel-template.txt' will need to be edited.

-    - templateBuild() renders the site's html from the specified pug templatePath file, so edit most templating there.
-    - templateBuild() reads the info-panel component code from './scriptTemplates/info-panel-template.txt' file, so edit most of the Javascript there.

 ## Example
 The Demo was generated with this file: